Chart Color Schemes

 Keilor Downs is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Keilor Downs has a high level of cultural diversity, with 42.2% of its population born overseas and 49.6% speaking a language other than English at home.
-Christianity is the predominant religion in Keilor Downs, making up 62.0% of the population.
-However, Buddhism is underrepresented compared to the Greater Melbourne average, comprising only 6.4%.
+Christianity is the predominant religion in Keilor Downs, accounting for 62.0% of people.
+However, Buddhism is less prevalent than the Greater Melbourne average, comprising only 6.4%.

 Frequently Asked Questions - Diversity